 Sarkeys Energy Center

-The Department of Geography and Environmental Sustainability, the Environmental Verification and Analysis Center (EVAC), and the Oklahoma Alliance for Geographic Education (OKAGE) are housed on floors four, five, and six in the Sarkeys Energy Center (SEC).
+The Department of Geography and Environmental Sustainability and the Oklahoma Alliance for Geographic Education (OKAGE) are housed on floors four, five, and six in the Sarkeys Energy Center (SEC).
 Classrooms, computer labs, and laboratory facilities are also located in the building.